gasperpodobnik/MeshMetrics/README.md

 ```

 ## Usage
 Simple usage example of `MeshMetrics` for 3D segmentation masks is shown below.
-For more examples see: [`examples.ipynb`](examples.ipynb) notebook.
+See [`examples.ipynb`](examples.ipynb) notebook for more examples.

 ```python
 from pathlib import Path